FYP-hyz-mjj-2024/posture-face-compare/README.md

 # Pedestrian Cell Phone Usage Detection - Storage Backend

 <img src="https://s2.loli.net/2025/04/15/lSCdHQFZakJEzOY.png" >

 > [!NOTE]
 > You don't need to build the storage backend in order to run the project.
-The storage backend is already configured into the remote Ubuntu server in [DigitalOcean](https://cloud.digitalocean.com/).
+> The storage backend is already configured into the remote Ubuntu server in [DigitalOcean](https://cloud.digitalocean.com/).
-> The following instructions records the building process.
+> This README is a manual to deploy this project.

 **Deployment Info**
 - Reversed proxied with Nginx